marcelarie/rund/README.md

 only the first time you `cd` into the directory on that session.

-If you are concerned about security, don't worry. `rund` will prompt you to allow the commands in the `.rundir` file before running them.
+If you are concerned about security, don't worry. `rund` will prompt you to allow the commands in the `Runfile` file before running them.

 Simply type `rund allow` in the root of the project directory and the commands will be executed from now on.